SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/processing-rules/include-and-exclude-rules-otel.md

 ---
 id: include-and-exclude-rules-otel
-title: Include and Exclude Rules OpenTelemetry (Beta)
+title: Include and Exclude Rules for OpenTelemetry (Beta)
 description: Use include and exclude processing rules to specify what kind of data is sent to Sumo Logic using OpenTelemetry Collector.
 ---
 <head>